sorbet/sorbet/website/docs/static.md

 2. Generate a list of errors within the project.
 3. Display all errors to the user.

-However in step (3), most kinds of errors are *silenced* by default, instead of being reported.
+However, in step (3), most kinds of errors are *silenced* by default, instead of being reported.
 To opt into *more* checks, we use `# typed:` **sigils**[^sigil].
 A `# typed:` sigil is a comment placed at the top of a Ruby file, indicating to `srb` which errors to report and which to silence.
 These are the available